omonien/DelphiStandards/README.md

 The curated, Delphi-specific .gitignore prevents exactly that.
 The Style Guide, in parallel, provides a shared understanding of structure, naming, and modern language features.

+Beyond team settings, a consistent Style Guide also benefits solo developers over the long run.
+This guide follows proven, classic patterns seen in Delphi's RTL/VCL/FMX code, yet it is certainly opinionated.
+The most important thing is to agree on a style and apply it consistently across the codebase—consistency beats “perfect.”

 ## Contents

 - Delphi Style Guide (DE): [Delphi Style Guide.md](Delphi%20Style%20Guide.md)